end-initiative/end-initiative/pages/activities.md

 ## Gambling

+Availability:                   Always
+Profitable Days:                5th, 7th, 9th
+Requirements for all services:  None

 There are certain areas of Bridgetown that you can go to if you know the right people to get in on some games of chance.
 Attending these gambling houses requires a successful Sneak check of DC 15 to not be noticed entering and bring attention to the establishment.
 Failing does not waste your time.
 If you are proficient in disguise kits, you have advantage on this Sneak check.
 Once inside you can choose to partake in cards or dice.
 All gambling is a double or nothing wager with a minimum of 5 gold and a maximum of 20.
 All wagers are declared before games begin.
 Gambling is held on Firstday, Seventhday, and Ninthday.

 In cards, you will be playing blackjack against the house and see who can get closest to 21 without going over.
 You will each roll 3 d10 and have 2 oppurtunities to reroll the current lowest number of your rolls.
 The player must choose their options of rerolls before the house rolls their initial dice.
 The house must stop once they hit 17 however.
 If you have proficiency in cards, you get 3 rerolls instead of 2.
 You can play twice in a single visit.

 In dice, you will be playing a game of craps.
 You will be playing as the shooter.
 As shooter, you will roll 2d6 and on a 7, or 11, you win.
 On a 2, 3, or 12, you lose.
 If you get a different number besides the aforementioned numbers, that becomes your target number.
 You will then keep rolling the dice until you get the target number again, in which case you win, or if you roll a 7, in which case you lose.
 If you have proficiency in dice, then you can choose a second additional number as a target number when rolling for the latter case.
 You can play twice in a single visit.

 ## Culinary Indulgence

+Availability:                   Always
+Profitable Days:                3rd, 4th
+Requirements for all services:  None

 Exotic food at the market is always abound with how popular a stop Bridgetown is for the Broken Sea.
 By scouring the markets and partaking in unique dishes, you can give your body the edge in your next encounter (The temporary hit points do not become effective until your next encounter or when you next take damage).
 For 1d10 gold pieces, you can spend time in the market and then roll a d20 if you want to spend that much.
 0-3 the Food you find is good, but not beneficial healthwise.
 On a 4-10, you gain 1d4+1 temp HP.
 On an 11-15, you gain 1d6+1 temporary hit points.
 And on a 16-20, you gain 1d8+1 temporary hit points.
 While you can visit the market multiple times, boosts do not stack and the most recent successful visit dictates your temporary hit points.
 If you are proficient in Cooks Utensil's, you can spot the true delicacies in the market and thus the minimum roll you can get is a 4.

 ## Laboratory

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  Herbology and Nature Proficiency, Druidcraft, Speak with Animals

 Students who are proficient in Biology or Herbology may use the laboratory to expend their ingredients in order to make potions or medicine.
 If you do not have the means or ingredients, services of the Lab may be purchased from the Laboratory as well.
 Supplies are often limited, so the Laboratory will sometimes send requests to The Spire in order to replenish their stock.
 You can always try and buy ingredients to use for yourself.
 Rolling a D20 determines if they have enough in stock for you to buy, DC 10.